-The Swiss watchmaker Edox has recently started selling its new Edox Grand Ocean Calibre 27000 (ref.
-357JN NID) quartz ladies watch, which is equipped with the thinnest in its class calendar movement.
-The most interesting thing about this new mechanism, is that Edox claims to have developed it using its own resources.
+Edox has recently started selling its “sporty” quartz-powered Grand Ocean Calibre 27000 (ref.
+357JN NID), which is equipped with the thinnest in its class calendar movement.
+The most interesting thing about this new mechanism is that Edox claims to have developed it using its own resources.

 The movement in question –the Edox Calibre 27000 quartz caliber— is only 1.40 mm thick and holds the title of the thinnest among its direct competitors.

 For example, Ronda’s thinnest caliber in their Slimtech collection, too, measures the same 1.4 millimeters top to bottom, but its functionality is limited to just displaying hours and minutes, opt-in for a simple calendar, and you get the caliber’s thickness increased by half a millimeter.
 Not that it matters much in the grand scheme of things, but it is still nice to have a relatively affordable Swiss-made watch that is the best in something!

 Of course, only time will tell how reliable this mechanism will be in the longer term.

 Thanks to the use of such a thin movement, the timekeeper’s 33-millimeter case is only 3.20 mm thick.

 I am pretty sure that lots of ladies who ever considered buying a nice sporty timekeeper were turned off by their relatively thick case.
 This one, thanks to its impressive thinness, will make an almost perfect accessory even for a person with a very skinny wrist.